IMTtugraz/PySeus/docs/source/usage/evaluate.rst

 To evaluate the current dataset along a line in the current slice, select *Line Eval* from the *Evaluate* menu.

-Dragging while holding *Ctrl + LMB* will mark the line in green and display the values along the line as an chart.
+Dragging while holding *Ctrl + LMB* will create a line, marked in green and display the values along the line in a chart.

 Custom Tools
 ------------

-If you need to extend PySeus with custom tools, see :ref:`Development / Tools<tools>`.
+If you need to extend PySeus with custom tools, see `Development / Tools<tools>`_.